andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 end
 ```

-There is a tiny nuance - in contrast to mainstream staticly typed
-languages in Ruby the list of exception classes is an expression, not
-statement or declaration, that evaluates in runtime.
-And consequently it
-could be anything that returns a list:
+There is a subtle nuance - unlike mainstream statically typed languages, in Ruby, the list of exception classes is an expression that evaluates at runtime, rather than a static statement or declaration.
+As a result, it can encompass anything that returns a list:

 ```ruby
 begin